dhoyle/splicedocs-jekyll/pages/Connecting/CloudConnect/ConfigureS3.md

 for Splice Machine.
 {: .noteNote}

-You can also enable *anonymous* S3 read access on Cloudera, which is convenient for when you want a file to be publicly accessible.
+You can also enable anonymous S3 read access on Cloudera, which is convenient for when you want a file to be publicly accessible.

-This topic contains these sections:
+Use the following steps to configure access to your S3 buckets for Splice Machine:

 * [Configuring Secure S3 Bucket Access](#configure)
 * [Configuring Anonymous S3 Read Access on Cloudera](#configanon)
 * [Accessing S3 Buckets](#accessing)

-You can follow these steps to configure access to your S3 bucket(s) for Splice Machine; when you're done, you will have:

 ## Configuring Secure S3 Bucket Access  {#configure}

-You can follow the steps in this section to configure secure access to your S3 bucket(s) for Splice Machine; when you're done, you will have:
+Use the following steps to:

-* created an IAM policy for an S3 bucket
+* Create an IAM policy for an S3 bucket.
-* created an IAM user
+* Create an IAM user.
-* generated access credential for that user
+* Generate an access credential for that user.
-* attached the security policy to that user
+* Attach the security policy to that user.

 <div class="opsStepsList" markdown="1">
 1. Log in to the AWS Database Console